Handmade Jewelry Price Calculator: How To Price Your Handmade Jewelry?

-Aziza Browne from Asheville, North Carolina, USA started Aziza Jewelry ago, a jewelry making business.
+Aziza Browne (from Asheville, North Carolina, USA) started Aziza Jewelry over 19 years ago.

 Hi there!
 My name is Aziza and I am the founder of Aziza Jewelry.
 Some of my most well-known pieces include my colorful gemstone hoop earrings and Mother-Daughter Earring Sets.
 My Mother-Daughter Earring Sets have become quite popular lately as a gift that men have been purchasing for the women in their lives as “Push Presents” (gifts for a new mom just after giving birth).

-Lindsay Ann Gottschall and Courtney Joy Bleier from Miami, Florida, USA started Ann + Joy ago, a jewelry making business.
+Lindsay Ann Gottschall and Courtney Joy Bleier (from Miami, Florida, USA) started Ann + Joy ago.